We celebrate Safer Internet Day on February 8

 Safer Internet Armenia at Safer Internet Forum 2018 in Brussels

 November 20, 2018 Safer Internet Armenia program’s coordinator participated in the Safer Internet Forum (SIF) 2018 entitled 'The Impact of technology on children, young people and society' in Brussels, Belgium.
-Bringing together young people, parent and teacher representatives, industry and government policy makers, technological and awareness-raising experts, as well as political, educational and social leaders from Europe and beyond, the SIF will take a multi-stakeholder approach to considering the impact of technology on individuals and society.
+Bringing together young people, parent and 1teacher representatives, industry and government policy makers, technological and awareness-raising experts, as well as political, educational and social leaders from Europe and beyond, the SIF will take a multi-stakeholder approach to considering the impact of technology on individuals and society.

 Safer Internet Week at Yerevan School after Hayrapetyan N 78

-November 17, 2018 Yerevan based School N 78 after Hayrapet Hayrapetyan organizes Safer Internet Week: 9th graders conduct lessons for younger pupils, during which they develop together strategies for the safe use of digital tools.
+November 17, 2018 Yerevan based School N 78 after Hayrapet Hayrapetyan organizes Safer Internet Week: 9th 1graders conduct lessons for younger pupils, during which they develop together strategies for the safe use of digital tools.
 Tests on the safe.am website allow them to quickly evaluate their knowledge of golden rules for the safe use of the Internet.
 Next year's Safer Internet Day (SID) celebrations will take place on Tuesday, 5 February 2019.
 The campaign's slogan, "Together for a better internet" is a call to action for everybody to join together and play their part in creating a better internet for everyone, especially youngsters.

 From Internet Users to Digital Citizens: Presentation of a Guide to Protect Children's Rights in Digital environments

-Safer Internet Armenia Program was presented during the ‘Internet - World of Risks and Opportunities’ discussion organized on November 16 by the Armenian Ombudsman's Office on the occasion of the publication of the Council of Europe Guidelines to Respect, Protect and Fulfill the Rights of the Child in the Digital Environment in Armenian language.
+Safer Internet Armenia Program was presented during the ‘Internet - World of Risks and Opportunities’ discussion organized on November 16 by the Armenian Ombudsman's Office on the occasion of the publication of the Council of Europe Guidelines to Respect, Protect and Fulfill the 1Rights of the Child in the Digital Environment in Armenian language.
 The event was supported by the Save the Children, Kaspersky Lab and the Council of Europe Office in Yerevan.
+Protection of children from violence, personal data protection, online safety education, rights of children on the Internet and other issues were discussed by experts representing various stakeholder groups.
+Safer Internet Armenia's coordinator Narine Khachatryan made a presentation entitled 'From Internet Users to Digital Citizens'.

 Roadmap for ending violence against children discussed in Yerevan

-September 26, 2018 Experts of Safer Internet Armenia participated in the UNICEF high level conference on violence against children.
+September 26, 2018 1Experts of Safer Internet Armenia participated in the UNICEF high level conference on violence against children.
 In 2017, Armenia joined ‘End Violence Against Children’ global partnership.
 As a pathfinding country to end violence against children, which has pledged to implement within 3 to 5 years practical steps to end the problem, the Government of Armenia is currently developing a roadmap that is the main theme of the forum.
 Policy makers, government and civil society experts have joined the forum ‘to make the invisible visible’ and share their experience to find better solutions for children.

 Discussion: Why Armenia Should Ratify the Council of Europe (Lanzarote) Convention

-September 12, 2018 Safer Internet Armenia participated in the round table discussion ‘Why Armenia should ratify the Council of Europe Convention on the Protection of Children Against Sexual Exploitation and Sexual Abuse (Lanzarote) and what steps should be taken in that direction?’
+September 12, 2018 Safer Internet Armenia participated in the round table discussion ‘Why Armenia should ratify the Council of Europe Convention on the Protection of Children Against Sexual Exploitation and Sexual Abuse (Lanzarote) and what steps should be 1taken in that direction?’
 Representatives of non-governmental, governmental and international organizations involved in child protection issues tried to find answers and solutions during one-day event organized by the Open Society Foundations - Armenia.
 More

 Council of Europe Guide to Human Rights for Internet Users Published in Armenian